BTCDecoded/blvm-node/docs/CONFIGURATION_GUIDE.md

 ## Overview

-This guide covers all configuration options for bllvm-node, including RBF modes, mempool policies, and other node settings.
+Covers all configuration options for bllvm-node, including RBF modes, mempool policies, and other node settings.

 ## Table of Contents